 Maxwell is a very small town located in the state of Texas.
 With a population of 3,272 people and just one neighborhood, Maxwell is the 525th largest community in Texas.
 Much of the housing stock in Maxwell was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Maxwell economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Maxwell, where the median household income is $85,568.00.

-Maxwell is a blue-collar town, with 36.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Maxwell is generally considered to be a blue-collar town.
+36.45% of the Maxwell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Maxwell is a town of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Maxwell who work in business and financial occupations (12.36%), management occupations (11.96%), and healthcare (7.25%).

-A relatively large number of people in Maxwell telecommute to their jobs.
-Overall, about 15.48% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Maxwell in 2022 was $43,973, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,892 for a family of four.
 However, Maxwell contains both very wealthy and poor people as well.